collective/collective.recaptchacontactform/README.rst

 collective.recaptchacontactform
 ==============================================================================

-Protect the Plone contact form with ReCaptcha 2 from spam.
+Protect the Plone contact form from spam with reCAPTCHA 2.

+This Plone add-on adds a plone.formwidget.recaptcha spam protection field to the contact form.

 Examples